10 Best Jungle Adventure Movies of All Time

-Best Jungle Adventure Movies Ever
+15+ Best Jungle Adventure Movies

-10. Midnight Special (2016)
+18. Midnight Special (2016)

 Midnight Special (2016)

-Written and directed by jeff Nicholas Midnight Special is a 2016 American science fiction film.
+Written and directed by Jeff Nicholas Midnight Special is a 2016 American science fiction film.

 The movie follows Alton Meyer a boy unlike any other in the world with bizarrely powerful abilities and strange weaknesses.